 You may request a reservation form from Altair Travel or register online here.
 In order to feel safe and secure when you travel, travel insurance is now mandatory for CUC Cruises and is included in the required deposit.
 Details on complete insurance coverage will be mailed with your documents.

 Prices do not include airfare, taxes or insurance and are based on double occupancy.
 Single, triple and quad cabins are based on availability.
 To inquire about these cabin rates or for pre- or post-cruise hotel accommodations, call Jill Donati at Altair Travel And Cruises at 800-880-0055 or you may email her at email@example.com.

 As portions of the trip involve visits to foreign ports, please make sure you bring a valid passport.
 U.S. & Canadian citizens MUST carry a valid passport with a validity date of 6 months beyond travel date.

-The weather in the Eastern Caribbean during February is generally in the mid to upper 80s, with the evenings cooling down to the 70s.
+The weather in Canada/New England during September and October is generally in the mid to upper 50s, with the evenings cooling down to the 40s.

 Post-sessions you'll have time to enjoy the first-class entertainment.

 Enjoy the fine fare in one of the many shipboard restaurants and cafes.

 Grab a cocktail and socialize with your fellow conference attendees in one of the many lounges.